 "But even that's an outside chance because, in the first place, you're never likely to get it out of the DRC unchallenged.
 Eight African nations including the Democratic Republic of the Congo itself become aware of the machine's existence and initiate a decades-long, interminable land war to claim it.
 Western nations become involved and the war in turn claims millions of lives and ends with the tactical atomic bombing by the United States of the installation where the machine is being held.
 Even though the machine was believed to have been rendered unrecoverably inoperable years earlier, the bombing is regarded as the greatest humanitarian catastrophe of all time.

 "Except that that might not happen either.
 Let's say the U.S. wins the war.
-They capture the machine and take to the bunker underneath the White House, where only the President, his family and his cabinet are permitted access to it.
+They capture the machine and take it to the bunker underneath the White House, where only the President, his family and his cabinet are permitted access to it.
 Medical technology is deliberately stalled and never reaches the pinnacle it should.

 "And yet, for anybody to leave the machine unexploited is implausible.
 We spin more numbers and simulations and we see the machine being reverse-engineered, and the principles it applies being adapted for purposes other than the immediate, perfect restoration of living and dead humans.
 Mr Grey, you've seen how easy it is to heal.
 Can you imagine how easy it'll become to kill?